grafana/loki/docs/sources/query/logcli/getting-started.md

 ### Use `--stdin` to query locally

-You can use the logcli –stdin argument to run a command against a log file on your local machine, instead of a Loki instance.
+You can use the logcli `–stdin` argument to run a command against a log file on your local machine, instead of a Loki instance.
 This lets you use LogQL to query a local log file without having to load the file into Loki, for example if you have downloaded a log file and want to query it outside of Loki.

-Say you have log files in your local, and just want to do run some LogQL queries for that, `--stdin` flag can help.
+If you have log files in your local machine, and just want to run some LogQL queries against those log files, `--stdin` flag can help.

 You may use `stdin` flag to do the following: